 Biology at ISTA encompasses a wide variety of research areas, from structural and molecular biology to cell and development biology to systems and evolutionary biology.

 Biology is the largest track in the PhD program, and students benefit from a vibrant research community with collaborations within and across sub-fields.
-State-of-the-art facilities and interactions with mathematics, computer science and physics allow scientists to address complex problems with interdisciplinary scope.
+State-of-the-art facilities and interactions with chemistry, mathematics, computer science and physics allow scientists to address complex problems with interdisciplinary scope.

 - RNA-based Gene Regulation

 - High-Resolution Optical Imaging for Biology

 - Developmental and Cell Biology of Plants

 - Systems and Synthetic Biology of Genetic Networks

 - Morphogenesis in Development